The generalized roof F(1,2,n): Hodge structures and derived categories: Derived embedding and window categories

-We see that the kernel condition imposes that the second column of $B$ cannot be zero, while the first one, up to the action of an element of $\operatorname{Stab}$, lies in the orthogonal complement of the one-dimensional subspace of $\CC^n$ spanned by the first column.
-This identifies the quotient with the total space of $\Qc(-2)$ on $\PP(V)$. \end{proof}
+Observe that $v$, up to the action of an element of $\operatorname{Stab}$, lies in the orthogonal complement of the $k$-dimensional subspace of $V_n$ spanned by the columns of $C$: this identifies the variety of Equation \ref{eq:git_quotient-_stab} with the total space of $\Qc(-2)$ on $G(k, V_n)$.